 Machine Learning Options for Document Processing:

-An Artificial Neural Network method involves using a large number of interconnected, multi-layered computational elements which represent different features of the data being processed.
+A method that involves using a large number of interconnected, multi-layered computational elements which represent different features of the data being processed.
 Based on the data which it is fed, the connections between these nodes are given different weightings, allowing the model to adapt itself based on a large volume of inputs.
 When visualised, this mass of connections roughly resembles neuronal structure.

 Depending on the specific results sought with AI for document classification, different aspects of each type might be used together to create a hybrid classification solution.
 It is clear, though, that there are a range of options available for anyone seeking to build a document classification system from scratch.
 However, with the increasing availability of cloud-based, code-free machine learning services, it's becoming easier to disregard the inner workings of these AI systems.